mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 noon has been used to mitigate the worse possible time slots, even though, given the distribution of participants it is not possible to avoid certain hours entirely.
 The in-person meeting location follows the 1-1-1 rule as documented in {{RFC8719}}
 to rotate between Asia, Europe,  and North America.
-While the exact time slot used had let to various discussions, following this 1-1-1 rule to share the pain has/seems to have rough consensus.
+While the exact time slot used had led to various discussions, following this 1-1-1 rule to share the pain has/seems to have rough consensus.

 # Guidelines for Online Meeting Planning